“”

 Life After the Longest Wait

 My third IVF baby just turned one, which feels impossible, emotional, and, if I’m being honest, slightly disorienting.
-Cue the waterworks, obviously, but also… something else.
-A strange clarity.
-Like I just woke up from an almost eight-year-long fever dream devoted entirely to building, protecting, and expanding our family.
+There were tears, obviously, but also something else: a strange clarity.
+Like I just woke up from an almost eight-year-long chapter devoted entirely to building, protecting, and expanding our family.

-If you saw my recent Rescripted reel, you know he was the result of one last Hail Mary IVF attempt — a true “this is it” moment.
-If that egg retrieval (and subsequent embryo transfer) didn’t work, we were ready to close that chapter.
+If you saw our Rescripted reel, you know he was the result of one last Hail Mary IVF attempt — a true “this is it” moment.
+If it didn’t work, we were ready to close that door.
 But it did, and now here we are: three kids, a full house, a family that finally feels complete.

 Which begs a question I haven’t really had the space, or courage, to ask until now: who am I when I’m not chasing a pregnancy, managing fertility timelines, or defining myself by whether my body is cooperating?